Raghunandhan8818/portfolio/content/experience/iQube.md

 9. Mentored junior team members, sharing knowledge and expertise, thereby fostering growth within the software development field.

 10. Actively organized and participated in hackathons, coding competitions, and Capture The Flag (CTF) events, creating a vibrant tech community and building strong connections within the industry.
+Organised fresher bootcamps and sessions to mentor and guide the freshmen community towards technology and innovation.

 11. Reduced manual work through innovative solutions, culminating in substantial time savings for both students and administrative staff.